Frank C. and Lynn Scaduto MIND Institute

 Marc E. Agronin, MD

-Dr. Marc Agronin leads Miami Jewish Health’s MIND Institute.
+Dr. Marc Agronin leads Miami Jewish Health’s Frank C. and Lynn Scaduto MIND Institute and Behavioral Health across the organization.
 He is the driving force in the development of Miami Jewish Health’s EmpathiCare℠ philosophy and the future EmpathiCare℠ Village.read more

 Meet Some of Our Team